On f-generic types in NIP groups

-\textbf{Acknowledgements:} I would like to thank Artem Chernikov, Itay Kaplan, and Anand Pillay for all of their encouragement and feedback.
+\textbf{Acknowledgements:} I would especially like to thank Artem Chernikov for all of his encouragement during this project, and my PhD advisor Anand Pillay for his extensive support and guidance.
+I would additionally like to thank Itay Kaplan, Krzysztof Krupi\'{n}ski, and Pierre Simon for taking the time to read earlier versions of this paper.
 I would like to thank Itay Kaplan in particular for pointing out a shorter proof of Lemma 3.1.